 An actinic keratosis is also called a solar keratosis.

-• Cryosurgery.
-Cryosurgery uses liquid nitrogen to freeze off the growth.
+• Cryosurgery: Cryosurgery uses liquid nitrogen to freeze off the growth.

-• Curettage.
-In curettage, a healthcare professional scrapes off the growth with a curette, a scoop-like surgical instrument.
+• Curettage: In curettage, a healthcare professional scrapes off the growth with a curette, a scoop-like surgical instrument.
 Curettage is sometimes combined with electrosurgery.

-• Shave excision.
-Shave excision is similar to curettage.
+• Shave excision: Shave excision is similar to curettage.
 A healthcare professional may perform it if they want to send a sample of the growth to a lab for analysis.

-• Ablation.
-This procedure uses a special laser to vaporize the growth.
+• Ablation: This procedure uses a special laser to vaporize the growth.

-Most of the time a seborrheic keratosis won’t return, but it’s possible to develop a new one on another part of your body.
+Most of the time a seborrheic keratosis growth won’t return, but it’s possible to develop a new one on another part of your body.

 The following risk factors may make you more likely to develop a seborrheic keratosis:

-• Pregnancy or hormone therapy.
-Seborrheic keratoses may develop during pregnancy.
+• Pregnancy or hormone therapy: Seborrheic keratoses may develop during pregnancy.
 These growths may also develop while a person undergoes estrogen replacement therapy.

-• Having lighter skin.
-Seborrheic keratoses are generally more common in people with light skin, although people with darker skin can develop them too.
+• Having lighter skin: Seborrheic keratoses are generally more common in people with light skin, although people with darker skin can develop them too.
+Some experts believe that dermatosis papulosa nigra, a skin condition that’s more common in people with darker skin, may be a subtype of seborrheic keratosis.

 Have a healthcare professional check your skin if: